 - 6. Specify the ISO image in [File Path]. - 7.
-Select the appropriate OS type in [Media Type], and then execute import with the [Apply] button.
+Select the appropriate OS type in [Media Type], then execute import with the [Apply] button.

 - The files you transferred to the FTP server of ISM-VA are no longer required after the import has finished.
-Use an FTP command to delete them.

-- When you select "FTP" in [File selection method], if you select the [Delete source file] checkbox, the import source file on the FTP server will be deleted after the import has been completed. - When you select "Shared Directory" in [File selection method], if you select the [Unmount shared directory] checkbox, the shared directory is unmounted after the import has been completed.
+Use an FTP command to delete them. - When you select "FTP" in [File selection method], if you check [Delete source file], the import source file on the FTP server will be deleted after the import has been completed. - If you select "Shared Directory" in [File selection method], and if you check [Unmount shared directory], the shared directory is unmounted after the import has been completed.

-Deleting OS installation files from the repository
+Deleting OS installation files from repository

-The procedure for deletion is as follows.
+The procedure for deletion is as follows:

 - 1. From the Global Navigation Menu on the GUI of ISM, select [Structuring] [Profiles]. - 2.
 From the menu on the left side of the screen, select [DVD Import]. - 3.
-Select the checkboxes for the data to be deleted, and then select [Delete] from the [Actions] button. - 4.
+Select the checkboxes for the data to be deleted, then select the [Actions] button and select [Delete]. - 4.
 Execute the operations according to the instructions on the screen.